 With curriculum mapping and breaking things down into manageable chunks, it’s easy to forget the big picture.
 Students need to be able to apply skills in complex, rigorous tasks.
 Students aren’t just comparing and contrasting a picture.
 They aren’t only doing elapsed time from looking at two visual clocks.
 Students have to compare and contrast the theme of two texts.
 They need to figure out how much time has passed in a multi-step story problems with extra information included.
 They need to stay strong on skills throughout the year and they need to practice them with an increased difficulty throughout the year.

 I spiral through my curriculum a couple different ways.
 We review each comprehension skill at least twice.
 We then spend a good chunk of time applying a variety of skills to a text based on that specific test.
 In math, we do a daily spiral review of a variety of skills and do a word problem daily.
+I have spiral reviews available for 1st, 2nd, and 3rd grade and use them every day as morning work in those grades.
+You can see each of my sets by clicking on my Daily Math Spiral Review.
+I also spiral through word problems using my Word Problem of the Day.
+I have yearlong bundles for 1st grade through 4th grade.
 The word problems build in complexity, and go through a variety of skills, so students know what to expect on the state assessment and are prepared for real-world situations.
 Some days the problems are more simple so students grow confident in their abilities.
 Other days the problems are complex so students try a variety of strategies to help them solve it.

 How you store and access your map is of course up to you.
 I know a lot of people are frustrated or fearful of Excel but it’s my favorite tool to use for curriculum mapping.
 I like the way I can lay everything out on the screen.
 I like the ease of grouping things together.
 And, I despise Word, especially trying to work with tables in Word.

 I created a video to show you how I use Excel to map my curriculum.
 Hopefully it shows you some of the ways you can use the program to help you plan out your year.
-I had a time limit and was cutting it really close at the end so a few things were rushed.
-If you have any questions please leave a comment.
-I’m happy to help!
+You can also use Google Sheets in pretty much the same ways as all of the features I mention here are also available on Sheets.

 Sign up for my newsletter!